babolivier/cozy-isen-ent/README.md

 within the app).

-It has been specifically designed to work with the ENT (Espace Numérique de Travail, which would translate in Virtual Workspace) of the engineering school ISEN Brest, but can be reused in order to work with almost any application cluster using a CAS server.
+It has been specifically designed to work with the ENT (Espace Numérique de Travail, which would translate as Virtual Workspace) of the engineering school ISEN Brest, but can be reused in order to work with almost any application cluster using a CAS server.
 You'll just have a couple of files to edit in order to add your own services (CAS clients).